Originally posted on CompleteCampaigns.com

 • Six percent of those mailed a form completed the application in Rock the Vote’s 2007 test; eight percent returned the registration form when also sent an email reminder.

-BONUS TIP: Rock the Vote found that nonpartisan, “official-looking” direct mail pieces have the best rates of return.
+Rock the Vote found that nonpartisan, “official-looking” direct mail pieces have the best rates of return.
 See below: